ahama92/ahama92.github.io/_posts/2016-02-01-post-android.md

   - apps
 ---

-## This post showcases some of my Android app development projects.
+## Showcasing Some of my Android App Development Projects

 ## Memory
 This game is based on [Simon game](https://en.wikipedia.org/wiki/Simon_(game)).